ibm-cloud-docs/account/commitment-faqs.md

 {: #view-terms}
 {: faq}

-After you consult with a sales representative to sign up for {{site.data.keyword.Bluemix_notm}} Enterprise Savings Plan, the sales team will email you a copy of your quote and information about {{site.data.keyword.Bluemix_notm}}'s Terms and Conditions.
+After you consult with a sales representative to sign up for {{site.data.keyword.cloud_notm}} Enterprise Savings Plan, the sales team will email you a copy of your quote and information about {{site.data.keyword.cloud_notm}}'s Terms and Conditions.

 ## How do I add a new commitment?
 {: #add-commit}
 {: faq}

-Contact your [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} representative to add a new commitment to your account.
+Contact your [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} representative to add a new commitment to your account.

 ## Why am I getting invoiced for a commitment I didn’t use?
 {: #invoice-commit}